abhaumik107/Win-Factor98/week_4/readme.md

  - [What genetic algorithms are](https://www.spiceworks.com/tech/artificial-intelligence/articles/what-are-genetic-algorithms/).
 This will come in handy when we move to hyperparameter tuning next week.
  - [Feature Selection Techniques](https://www.stratascratch.com/blog/feature-selection-techniques-in-machine-learning/)

 ## Week 3 Assignment
-This week you will continue working with boosting models and further feature engineering.
+This week you will continue working with boosting models and further feature engineering (deadline: 22nd June 2025).

 A target MAE % to achieve is 25% at least, discuss with other groups if you are struggling.